 Though there are several ingredients, it is not that difficult to make.
 I divided the recipe into steps to help guide you along.
 Enjoy!

 Containing 25 delicious soups, such as Instant Pot Coconut Red Curry Noodle Soup, that you can make in your electric pressure cooker.
-Featuring 6 soup recipes that are not on the website yet!
+Featuring 6 new soup recipes!

 Lentil with Bacon